 Anytime you surf on your computer, data is used for various purposes like keeping a history of what you do online or saving some preferences like text files called cookies.
 Google Chrome has a function known as the incognito mode that allows users to browse with more privacy.

 The cookies and history of a user are deleted after the session is over, and you can likely access the site without any hassle.
-Once you are done with incognito mode and turn it off, all the history to the sites you visited varnishes.
+Once you are done with incognito mode and turn it off, all the history of the sites you visited varnishes.
 Launch an incognito Window by following these steps.

 - Open the Chrome Menu – The three dots at the top-right corner of your computer screen.

-- A drop-down menu will appear, and you should select New incognito window.
+- A drop-down menu will appear, and you should select the New incognito window.
 The same function can also be summoned by pressing Ctrl+Shift+N.

 2. Disable Extensions